Skip to main content

 Due to the confidential, impartial, informal, and independent nature of the ombuds function, communication with the ombuds does not constitute formal notice to CERF.

-The CERF Charter for the CERF2025 Biennial Conference Ombuds was established under a charter approved by the Executive Director.
-A copy of that charter is available here.
+The CERF Charter for the CERF2025 Biennial Conference Ombuds was established under a charter approved by Susan Park, Executive Director.
+A copy of that charter is available to be viewed here.
 The charter incorporates by reference the Code of Ethics and Standards of Practice of the International Ombuds Association (IOA) and requires that the CERF ombuds adheres to the IOA Code of Ethics and Standards of Practice.
-The charter, as well as the IOA Code of Ethics and Standards of Practice, contain important information about the ombuds and the manner in which the ombuds functions.
+The charter, as well as the IOA Code of Ethics and Standards of Practice, contains important information about the ombuds and the manner in which the ombuds functions.